tcapelle/mixtral/README.md

 ## Train

 Test you system by running the `simple_train.py` script.
 It will train a model on a small dataset.
 It takes around 1 hour on a 8xH100 machine.

+## Axolotl

+Our experiments are being conducted using the Axolotl lib.
+For this we are uisng a Docker image that can be pulled from this repo.
+It bakes the execution of the `axolotl_launcher.py` script as a replacement of the axolotl.cli.train script.
+We do this so we can inject parameters from the W&B UI as a launch job.